jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * The best model of a specific type for a certain pair (1 out of 16) is found using optimization, meaning the correct number (or close to best number) of the most influencing features is found.

-* The fminbound function is what determines the best number of features within an certain integer bounds for a certain model type.
+* The differential_evolution function is what determines the best number of features within an certain integer bounds for a certain model type.

-* Multithreading is implemented with the fminbound function.
+* Multithreading is implemented with the differential_evolution function.
 Using the same bounds for the number of features, each model type is optimized for the best number of features between those bounds and each of these 4 functions are run together.

-* What "together" means in this context is that the program can complete the 4 fminbound tasks with partially concurrent execution, allowing usage of a higher percentage of the cpu and speeding up the overall process.
+* What "together" means in this context is that the program can complete the 4 differential_evolution tasks with partially concurrent execution, allowing usage of a higher percentage of the cpu and speeding up the overall process.

-* As state above, there are 16 models for each model type/personality combination and the best number of features of those 16 model types is found by testing many integer bounds with the fminbound functions.
+* As state above, there are 16 models for each model type/personality combination and the best number of features of those 16 model types is found by testing many integer bounds with the differential_evolution function.

 * Once the best 16 models have been found, it is time to apply their accuracies to estimate the accuracies of models that can predict the entire personality (all 4 pairs).